EBDev81/EBDev81/README.md

 🌱 I am currently learning to code at the Keepcoding Bootcamp, which teaches the basics of programming with Python and Java.
 In parallel, i am learning English on my own to broaden my professional and personal horizons.

-💞️ I am looking to work on projects related to my studies, I would like them to have a positive social impact or promote technology education, but I am open to any interesting project.
+💞️ I am looking to work on projects related to my studies, I would like them to have a positive social impact or promote environmental sustainability, but I am open to any interesting project.

 📫 How to contact me: You can send me a message to my email ebdev81@gmail.com or connect with me via LinkedIn -> https://www.linkedin.com/in/eliasbarreraaguilar